ryanIsMe/C-_Stress_Testing/readme.md

 ## Warning :
 1. For windows ONLY

-2. Make sure you've installed MinGW and created a PATH system variable ( watch video on youtube )
+2. Make sure you've installed MinGW and created a PATH system variable (watch video on youtube)

-3. Make sure your codes correct 100%
+3. Make sure your codes correct 100% (must be complied)

+4. Because of generating random tests, it not always detects bugs

 ## How to use :
 **Step 1 :** Download the file [here](https://codeload.github.com/ryanIsMe/C_Stress_Testing/zip/master "here")